Oklahoma vs Temple Prediction — AI Finds CAN'T MISS CFB Lines & Props (Sep 13)

 Oklahoma vs Temple Prop Picks (AI)

-Remi is pouring through tons of data on each player.
-In fact, anytime the Sooners and Owls play there’s always several intriguing trends to key in on.
-Not to mention games played at Lincoln Financial Field in Sep can often follow normal, predictable betting trends.
+AI algorithm Remi is pouring through loads of datapoints on each team.
+In fact, anytime the Sooners and Owls play there’s always several intriguing observations to key in on.
+Not to mention games played at Lincoln Financial Field in Sep seemingly never follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: P. Clarke under 22.5 Receiving Yards.